benignware/keyboardposition-fix/README.md

 Fix
 -----------------
-The fix hooks in the focusin-event of the document.
+The fix hooks in the focusin-event of the document and transforms the position of the fixed parent container on iOS and the body of the document on android.
-It needs to be executed only once in a document's lifetime.

 In iOS7 the issue seems to be resolved and the fix is not applied.